Recipe automations

 Not every recipe can be deployed.
 A recipe is deployable when both of these are true:

-If you try to deploy a recipe that doesn't satisfy both, you'll see a WORKFLOW_NOT_DEPLOYABLE error naming the offending nodes (or "Add a schedule, webhook, or provider trigger before activating this workflow." if there's no activatable trigger).
+If you try to deploy a recipe that doesn't satisfy both, you'll see an error naming the offending nodes.
 Remove or replace the offending nodes, then deploy again.

 Typical deployable shapes